dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 In the code above, `UseExceptionHandler` is the first middleware component added to the pipeline—therefore, it catches any exceptions that occur in later calls.

 The static file middleware is called early in the pipeline so it can handle requests and short-circuit without going through the remaining components.
 The static file middleware provides **no** authorization checks.
 Any files served by it, including those under *wwwroot*, are publicly available.
-See [Work with static files](xref:fundamentals/static-files) for an approach to secure static files.
+See [Static files](xref:fundamentals/static-files) for an approach to secure static files.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)